Chemotherapy

 For those with type 3 and 4 hair you need to really wet the hair.
 Curly hair is generally a lot more porous and therefore will need a lot more water making the spray bottle a more difficult way of wetting the hair.
 You may choose to run your hair under a tap or shower so that it is wet enough to reduce the hair volume and allow a good cap fit.
 Conditioner should again then be smoothed over the hair surface.
 The lengths of your hair don’t need to be wet if they are not under the cap, the ends can be dried off with a towel once the cap is fitted.

-These tutorial videos will guide you through the process to ensure the best possible scalp cooling outcomes.
+The ‘how-to’ videos guide you through the process to ensure the best possible scalp cooling outcomes.

 Get to know the scalp cooling process before your first treatment day.
 There is a wealth of information on www.coldcap.com or in the Paxman Scalp Cooling patient brochures that will help you to feel as prepared as possible.
 Make sure that you take along some warm clothes and maybe a blanket or scarf to help you keep cosy while you are using the cold cap, and a hat or a hoody to wear on your way home, as your hair will be wet.